 - seasonal fruit: skip with sugar in the cream and use seasonal fruit butter in its place. apple butter, pumpkin butter, maple butter are all cool options. go really creative and use nutella or cookie butter!

-- seasonal add-ins: finely chopped nuts are a nice flavor and texture contrast. for a boozy option, add 2-4 tbsp dark alcohol like bourbon or rum into the whipped cream.
+- seasonal add-ins: finely chopped nuts are a nice flavor and texture contrast. for a boozy option, add 2-4 tablespoon dark alcohol like bourbon or rum into the whipped cream.

 no loaf pan? no problem!